 - Test the door’s balance: A garage door that’s off-balance can damage the rest of your property.
 To test the balance of your door, disconnect it from the opener and move it manually.
 If you discover an issue as you open and close it, contact a professional to inspect it.

-- Install new weatherstripping: The insulation of your garage door is essential for protecting the inside of your garage from snow, rain and air leaks.
+- Install new weatherstripping: Your garage door seal and insulation are essential for protecting the inside of your garage from snow, rain and air leaks.
 Seal any gaps you notice under the door to keep your garage comfortable throughout the year.
-You might have to get the weatherstripping replaced under the door if it’s broken or worn.
+You might have to get the weatherstripping (rubber seal) replaced under the door if it’s broken or worn.

 - Test the auto-reverse feature: To ensure your garage door is reliable for years to come, test the auto-reversal system.
 Place a piece of wood or a brick in the way of the photo eye sensor.
 When you close the garage door automatically, it should reverse once it notices the block.
 If it keeps going, contact a technician to have it serviced.